AppGharage/Epay-Support/docs/home/README.md

 ## Payment Channels
 Below are the payment channels available on Epay;

- - **Bank Transfers**: Recieve and transfer funds into your bank account directly
+ - **Bank Transfers**: Transfer funds from your Epay wallet directly into your bank account.
  - **Mobile Money(MOMO)** : Recieve and transfer funds into your Mobile money
  - **Card Payment**: Pay using your card